Banner image by James Sherwood

 now and under future climate scenarios.

 George is a PhD candidate at UNSW Australia and has a background in marine ecology and assessment of marine management strategies.
 Her work is focused on how ecological measures (such as ecosystem function and biodiversity of seaweed-associated communities) and population genetics may be used to aid and assess the success of the crayweed restoration project.
 George is also passionate about public outreach through direct outdoor experience and

 Dr Alexandra Campbell

 Alex is fascinated by habitat-forming organisms such as seaweeds and things that eat, infect and live on them.
 She is also interested in how environmental change (e.g. due to ocean warming and pollution) influences these interactions.
-She is based at UNSW Australia and the Sydney Institute of Marine Science, and her background is in marine ecology, environmental microbiology and environmental science.
+She is based at the University of the Sunshine Coast, and her background is in marine ecology, environmental microbiology and environmental science.
 Check our her own website here.

 Professor Brendan Kelaher